youngtuotuo/youngtuotuo.github.io/_posts/2024-02-17-learning-from-senpais.md

     Only being polite, friendly, respectful to those who deserved, not everyone.
-Anyone declares those good attitudes should be given to all human beings is those people not able to introspect, to face the reality, to understand their limitation, and, only try to ask others to tolerate their failures, idiots, selfishness.
+Anyone declares those good attitudes should be given to all human beings is those people not able to introspect, to face the reality, to understand their limitation, and, they only try to ask others to tolerate their failures, idiots, selfishness.

     + If you meet sales/pm/hr trying to say something like "If you do it well this time, the salary increase will definitely let you happy.", "I understand your pains, let's face the real problem next meeting."
 DO NOT TRUST THEM, DO NOT RESPECT THEM.

     + If your manager do something like "I don't agree with you, let me ask A.", and A comes to ask you, and A answer back to the manager, and the manager comes to you again and said "See, A agree with me.
 So I think we should...".
 DO NOT RESPECT THE MANAGER.

     + If anyone using serious terms like "GPT", "RL", "LLM", "Kalman Filter" as fancy term to fulfill their vanity without knowing any details behind.
 DO NOT RESPECT THEM.

     + If anyone feels angry or sad when they are pointed out their false (of source, you don't even humiliate them).
 DO NOT COLLABORATE WITH THEM.

     Always do these:

     + NEVER trust any oral statements/commitments.
 Only trust those well recorded, no matter in audio or in paper.
 All of the related person needs one copy of the records.
 At the end of any oral commitments, say one more